 |Student interaction:||No interaction at all|

-Develop the expertise to help children thrive with Waldens M.S. in Early Childhood Studies.
-Deepen your understanding of child developmental stages, explore the latest trends and theory in early childhood, and gain the practical skills needed to create environments where children learn and grow.
-Choose from specializations that can prepare you to work as an administrator in child care programs or centers, impact public policy, teach fellow early childhood educators, or educate diverse populations more effectively.
+Develop the expertise to help children thrive with Walden's M.S. in Early Childhood Studies.
+Deepen your understanding of child developmental stages, explore the latest theories in early childhood, and gain the practical skills needed to create learning-friendly environments.
+Choose from specializations that can prepare you to work as an administrator in child-care programs or centres, impact public policy, teach fellow early childhood educators, or educate diverse populations more effectively.

-The Administration, Management, and Leadership specialization helps you gain the skills you need to start or manage a child care center or development program.
-Earning your M.S. in Early Childhood Studies with a specialization in Administration, Management, and Leadership can give you the knowledge and skills you need to create child-centered programs that promote positive learning experiences for all children.
+The Administration, Management, and Leadership specialization helps you gain the skills you need to start or manage a child care-centre or development program.
+Benefit from knowledge and skills that will help you create child-centred programs to promote positive learning experiences for all children.
 Discover how to plan and manage budgets, as well as recruit, evaluate, and motivate qualified staff.
-Ensure child safety through regulatory compliance and explore ways to market your program in your community by effectively communicating with parents and family.
+Ensure child safety by following standard regulations and explore ways to market your program in your community by effectively communicating with parents and family.

 Pursue a variety of professional roles in early childhood care, including:

 Estimated time to completion is 2024 months.
 Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.